How To Make a Discord Bot

 Now that we've created a bot, we can start it up and then add it to a server.

-If you followed the above steps correctly, you should see the above outputs when you run your bot application.
+If you followed the above steps correctly, you should see the following outputs when you run your bot application.

 With this setup, the bot goes offline when you switch off your computer.
 For continued performance, consider saving the bot code on GitHub or hosting the application on a web server.